 - Foxtrot is a walking dance and, as such, it feels familiar.
 However, walking to the rhythm of Foxtrot makes it look and feel different from just strolling down the street.
 For example, think Gene Kelly in, “Singin’ in the Rain”.

 - Look at Foxtrot’s versatility.
 This easy, carefree ballroom dance fits many different rhythms and moods.
 For example, it may start out as a smoothly polished melody.
 In that case, you’d be perfectly content to enjoy the fluid and effortless basics that travel around the dance floor.
-At any given point of the song, be on the lookout for a swinging, jazzy break.
-And, that’s why we have a Foxtrot variation known as the Swing Trot.
+But, keep in mind that at any given point of the song, there could be a hot, jazzy break.
+That’s a good excuse to enjoy the Foxtrot variation known as the Swing Trot.

 What’s the Swing Trot?